pharpend/posto/SPEC.md

 * `--help` prints the version
 * `--version` prints the version
 * `license` prints the version
-* `config` will print keybindings and current full configuration
+* `config` will print keybindings and current full configuration, in YAML form.
+This allows easy `grep`ing.

 ## Configurable keybindings